Reconciling observed and simulated stellar halo masses: Performance of typical methods to measure stellar halo mass

-We calculate \fhalo\ for each of our simulated galaxies in a manner analogous to \mer, by summing the stellar mass in pixels with ellipsoidal radius $\tilde{R}>5R_d$ and dividing by the total stellar mass $M_*$ within the field of view.
-The results of this calculation are shown as filled symbols in Figure \ref{fig:halo-fractions} along with the results from \mer\ and estimates for the MMW \citep{2010ApJ...712..692C} and M31 \citep{2011ApJ...739...20C}, and as blue squares in the right-hand panel of Figure \ref{fig:mass-estimates}.
+We calculate \fhalo\ for each of our simulated galaxies in a manner analogous to \mer, by summing the stellar mass in pixels with ellipsoidal radius $\tilde{R}>5R_d$, subtracting the extrapolated mass of the disk and bulge in the fitted profiles, and dividing by the total stellar mass $M_*$ within the field of view.
+The results of this calculation are shown as filled symbols in Figure \ref{fig:halo-fractions} along with the results from \mer\ and estimates for the MW \citep{2010ApJ...712..692C} and M31 \citep{2011ApJ...739...20C}.
 To determine the accuracy of this method for estimating \fhalo, we also calculated the fraction of stellar mass in each simulated galaxy, within the field of view of the mass map, that was formed more than 30 kpc from the center of the galaxy.
 This quantity (i.e., the true accreted fraction) is plotted with open symbols in Figure \ref{fig:halo-fractions}.
-When we reproduce the observational method on our simulated galaxies, we obtain halo fractions that agree with those measured by \mer, but the \emph{true} accreted fraction in our simulated galaxies is systematically higher.
+When we reproduce the observational method on our simulated galaxies, we obtain halo fractions that agree with those measured by \mer, but the \emph{accreted} mass fraction in our simulated galaxies is systematically higher than this.

 Compared to the galaxies analyzed by \mer, our simulated galaxies tend to have slightly higher total stellar mass.
 Remarkably, some of the simulated galaxies have stellar masses and \fhalo\ values quite close to those estimated for the MW (\textsf{m12i} and \textsf{Juliet}) and M31 (\textsf{m12f}); these methods use resolved stellar populations and so in principle should not be subject to the same biases as the integrated-light estimates.
 The weak trend toward lower \fhalo\ at lower stellar mass apparent in the \mer\ galaxies is also present in our simulations, and appears to connect smoothly with their lower-mass galaxies in terms of ``observed'' stellar halo mass fraction (closed symbols).
 The large variation in \fhalo\ at a given stellar mass is also apparent in our simulated galaxies, although our sample is too small to assess the full extent of the scatter.
 Galaxies simulated in pairs resembling the MW and M31 (red points) do not appear to have systematically different \fhalo\ than those evolved in isolation; we expect this is because our mock observations probe a relatively small region around each galaxy (out to 50 kpc) relative to the separation of the pairs (about 1 Mpc).